IBMAppModernization/network-tester/README.md

    browserify app.js -o bundle.js
 ```

+4. Test your updates by deploying locally or on IBM Cloud

 ## Troubleshooting failed tests

 Look at your Javascript console in your browser for more details about failed tests.